United States Department of Commerce: Other Hoover initiatives

-His "Own Your Own Home" campaign was a collaboration to promote ownership of single-family dwellings, with groups such as the Better Houses in America movement, the Architects' Small House Service Bureau, and the Home Modernizing Bureau.
 He worked with bankers and the savings and loan industry to promote the new long-term home mortgage, which dramatically stimulated home construction.
 Other accomplishments included winning the agreement of U.S. Steel to adopt an eight-hour workday, and the fostering of the Colorado River Compact, a water rights compact among Southwestern states.

 Foreign economic policy

 The department has always been involved in promoting international non-financial business.
 It stations commercial attachés at embassies around the world.
 Currently, the key sub-agencies are the International Trade Administration, and the Bureau of Industry and Security.
 The ITA provides technical expertise to numerous American companies, helping them adjust to foreign specifications.
 It provides guidance and marketing data as well.
 The Office of Export Enforcement administers export controls, especially regarding the spread of nuclear technology and highly advanced electronic technology.
 Under the administration of President Donald Trump, the policy has been to restrict high-technology flows to China.
 From 1949 to 1994, the department worked with the 17-nation Coordinating Committee on Multilateral Export Controls, which restricted technological flows to the Soviet Union and other communist nations.
 Since 1980, the Commerce Department works to neutralize the dumping of exports or the subsidies of overseas production.
 Along with the export controls, this work continues to generate friction with other nations.
 On July 20, 2020, the commerce department announced adding eleven Chinese firms to an export blacklist for committing human rights abuse against Uyghur Muslims and other ethnic minorities in Xinjiang by conducting genetic analysis on them.
 Two of the firms sanctioned were subsidiaries of BGI Group, a Chinese genetic sequencing, and biomedical firm.
-In the same year October, the BGI Group firm was again named in the alleged exploitation of medical samples of patients testing for Covid-19 in Nevada using the 200,000 rapid testing kits donated by the United Arab Emirates under its AI and cloud computing firm, Group 42.
+In the same year October, the BGI Group firm was again named in the alleged exploitation of medical samples of patients testing for COVID-19 in Nevada using the 200,000 rapid testing kits donated by the United Arab Emirates under its AI and cloud computing firm, Group 42.
 The Emirati firm, also known as G42, has previously been named in the mass surveillance of people via an instant messaging application called ToTok, which was actually a spy application snooping on user data.